This page in Swedish

 Previous research

 During 2020, Ida was the PI in a project called "Public transport for transformation?
-Planning sustainable transports systems through regional collaboration" financed by Formas.
+Planning sustainable transports systems through regional collaboration" funded by Formas.
 The project was carried out together with Professor Brita Hermelin from Linköping University and focused on the transformation of public transport in Sweden since 2012, when 21 regional transport authorities took over responsibility for public transport.
 The project placed emphasis on collaboration, knowledge exchange and the urban-rural relationships related to public transport.

 During 2016-2019 Ida was working in a project called "Sustainable housing 2.0?
-The role of policy networks and eco innovations in the wood based housing sector in Sweden" funded by Jan Wallander and Tom Hedelius foundation at Handelsbanken.
+The role of policy networks and eco innovations in the wood based housing sector in Sweden" funded by Jan Wallander and Tom Hedelius foundation.
 This project aimed to investigate how policy networks and eco innovations have impacted sustainable housing policies and the development of the wood based housing sector.
 In this project, theory on innovation and green economy were brought into dialogue with literature on urban policy mobilities in order to research and understand the interactive processes between policy networks and eco innovation, and how these in turn have affected sustainable housing policies.
-Ida's approach to this research topic had a particular emphasis on the corporate sphere (the wood working industry) and the policy-making sphere on variousgeographical scales (national, regional, local).
+Ida's approach to this research topic had a particular emphasis on the corporate sphere (the wood working industry) and the policy-making sphere on various geographical scales (national, regional, local).
 The project mainly covered a Swedish perspective, with some outlooks towards European housing policies in relation to sustainable urban development.

-Ida is a member of the "Green Economices Network" gathering reserachers in Sweden, Norway, Finland, UK, Germany and Luxemburg.
+Ida is a member of the "Green Economices Network" gathering researchers in Sweden, Norway, Finland, UK, Germany and Luxemburg.
 She collaborates regularly with different researchers in the network regarding publications, project and various research activities.
 On example is the workshop "The green economy and regional development" that took place in in Örebro in November 2019.

-In 2018 Ida was the editor for the annual edition of the Ymer book series by SSAG, titled "Globala flöden och lokala praktiker - policymobilitet i tid och rum" (in English: Global flows and local practices - policymobilities in time and space), gathering 15 authors from around Scandinavia and the UK.
+In 2018 Ida was the editor for the annual edition of the Ymer book series by SSAG, titled "Globala flöden och lokala praktiker - policymobilitet i tid och rum" (in English: Global flows and local practices - policy mobilities in time and space), gathering 15 authors from around Scandinavia and the UK.
 The book was launched April 24th 2018 and is available as an e-book with open access.

 Teaching

-Ida also teach in other modules on issues related to economic geography, green cities, planning and research methods, including supervision on both bachelor and masters level.
-Ida participates on a regular basis in the teacher's exachange through the Erasmus program where she have taught Economic Geography at the University of Bergen in Norway.
+Ida has vast experience from teaching on undergraduate, advanced and PhD level in both Swedish and English.
+She teaches primarily on issues related to economic geography, regional development, planning, philosophy of science, methods, and methodology, including supervision on both bachelor and master level.
+Ida participates on a regular basis in the teacher's exchange through the Erasmus program where she has taught Economic Geography and Planning at the University of Bergen in Norway.

-Current supervision of PhD students:
+Current supervision of PhD students

 Christopher Olsson